Gustav Klimt: Vienna Secession years

-In 1902, Klimt finished the Beethoven Frieze for the Fourteenth Vienna Secessionist Exhibition, which was intended to be a celebration of the composer and featured a monumental polychrome sculpture by Max Klinger.
-Intended for the exhibition only, the frieze was painted directly on the walls with light materials.
-After the exhibition the painting was preserved, although it was not displayed again until restored in 1986.
-The face on the Beethoven portrait resembled the composer and Vienna Court Opera director Gustav Mahler.
+In 1902, Klimt finished the Beethoven Frieze for the Fourteenth Vienna Secessionist Exhibition, which was intended to be a celebration of the composer and featured the monumental polychrome sculpture Beethoven by Max Klinger.
+Intended solely for the exhibition, the frieze was painted directly on the walls with light materials.
+After the exhibition, the painting was preserved, although it was not displayed again until restored in 1986.
+The face on the Beethoven portrait resembled the composer and Vienna State Opera director Gustav Mahler.

-In 1905, dissensions within the Secession increased, and when the artistic consultant of the Galerie Mietkhe Carl Moll was attacked by colleagues of the Secession for his work, a strong controversy arose which created a real internal split, led by Klimt.
+In 1905, dissensions within the Secession intensified, and when the artistic consultant of the Galerie Miethke, Carl Moll, was attacked by colleagues of the Secession for his work, a strong controversy arose that created a real internal split, led by Klimt.
 The following year, Klimt formed the group called "Kunstschau" (Art Show) or "Klimt group", which also included Moll and Otto Wagner, among other important Austrian artists.

-During this period Klimt did not confine himself to public commissions.
-Beginning in the late 1890s he took annual summer holidays with the Flöge family on the shores of Attersee and painted many of his landscapes there, such as Schloss by the Water.
+During this period, Klimt did not confine himself to public commissions.
+Beginning in the late 1890s, he took annual summer holidays with the Flöge family on the shores of Attersee and painted many of his landscapes there, such as Schloss by the Water.
 These landscapes constitute the only genre aside from figure painting that seriously interested Klimt.
 In recognition of his intensity, the locals called him Waldschrat ("forest demon").
 Klimt's Attersee paintings are characterised by the same refinement of design and emphatic patterning as the figural pieces.
 Deep space in the Attersee works is flattened so efficiently to a single plane that it is believed that Klimt painted them by using a telescope.